voxeltheater/handbook/tech/osc.md

 ## Lobby

 ### /voxel/lobby/wallColor {string}
 Select the primary color of the lobby lighting.
-Available options are "red", "orange", "green", "blue", and "purple".
+Available options are "red", "orange", "green", "blue", "purple", and "off".

 ### /voxel/lobby/globes {number}
 Set the intensity of the hanging globe lights in the lobby.
 Range is 0-100.